 Book chapters and training manuals

-Thorn, J. (In press) Indigenous ecological and ethno-medicinal knowledge of smallholders in multifunctional landscapes.
-Thornton, T. F., and Bhagwhat, S. (eds) Handbook on indigenous and ecological knowledge.
+Thorn, J., Thornton, T., Helfgott, A and Willis, K. J. (2020).
+Indigenous ecological and ethno-medicinal knowledge of smallholders in multifunctional landscapes.
+Thornton, T. F., and Bhagwhat, S. (eds) The Routledge Handbook of Indigenous Environmental Knowledge.
 Routledge: United Kingdom.

 Thorn, J. P. R., and Benson, K. (2009).
 Training manual on lessons from Zille-Raine Heights informal settlement for housing activists.
 International Labour Research and Information Group: South Africa.